adligo/i_adi.adligo.org/README.txt

 It is intended to be used in j2ME environments, J2EE (Servlets, EJB) environments, GWT environments and swing environments.

+Cache is still experimental
+light is for Single threaded (Javascript) heavy is for appserver

 Write once test everywhere :)